Blosc/bloscpack/README.rst

 * quiet verbosity level
 * possibly provide a BloscPackFile abstraction, like GzipFile
 * document library usage
+* The info subcommand should use human readable sizes when printing the header
+* Refactor certain collections of functions that operate on data into objects

+  * BloscpackHeader
+  * BloscHeader
+  * MetadataHeader
+  * Offsets (maybe)

 * subcommand e or estimate to estimate the size of the uncompressed data.
 * subcommand v or verify to verify the integrity of the data
 * partial decompression?